Skip to main content

 Using this guide you'll be able to reliably disassemble your Grid module for repair or for using an Upgrade Kit.

-The tools for this job are listed below, the whole process should not take more than 10 minutes.
+The tools for this job are listed below:

-• A Grid module, manufactured after May of 2023 (no visible logo on front panel);
+• An Intech Studio Grid module, manufactured after May of 2023 (no visible logo on front panel);

 • A Philips-type, size-1 screwdriver;

-• potmeter cap lifter (eg: flat screwdriver, guitar pick)
+• A tool to lift the potmeter caps (eg: flat headed screwdriver, guitar pick);

 Follow along with the video for your module type.